Dundee F.C.: Late 19th and early 20th century

 Dundee F.C. was formed in 1893 by the merger of two local clubs, East End and Our Boys, with the intention of gaining election to the Scottish Football League (SFL).
 Their application was successful and they played their first League game on 12 August 1893 at West Craigie Park, securing a 3–3 draw against Rangers.
 Dundee struggled during the first 10 years of their existence.
 Their best league position was fifth which they achieved in seasons 1895–96 and 1896–97.
 They also reached the semi-finals of the Scottish Cup in 1894–95 and 1897–98, losing to Renton and Kilmarnock respectively.
 On 26 October 1895 Dundee lost a league game by a club record score of 0–11 to Celtic in Glasgow.
-On 1 January 1894 Dundee defeated Newton Heath (the future Manchester United) 2–1 at their then Carolina Port ground in Dundee.
+On 1 January 1894, Dundee defeated Newton Heath (the future Manchester United) 2–1 at their then Carolina Port ground.
 Carolina Port also hosted the first international football match held in Dundee on 21 March 1896 when Scotland defeated Wales 4–0.
 Dundee's goalkeeper Frank Barrett, midfielder Sandy Keillor and inside-forward Bill Thomson were all capped for Scotland during this early period of the club's history.
 Things began to improve for Dundee with the beginning of the new century.
 In 1899 they moved from Carolina Port to their present ground of Dens Park.
-In season 1902–1903 they finished runners-up in the league championship to Hibernian.
-(In season 1902–1903 Dundee allowed 12 league goals against, which remains the fewest goals conceded by any British club in a full league season.)
+In season 1902–03 they finished runners-up in the league championship to Hibernian (Dundee conceded only 12 goals, which remains the fewest by any British club in a full league season).